James McCullough, Ph.D.

 Clinical Psychology

-Training and supervising psychotherapists in VCU's Clinical Psychology Program, in the United States and abroad to treat the persistently (chronically) depressed patient.
-Served as Principal Investigator in four multi-site clinical trials enrolling over 2,200 chronically depressed outpatients.
+Dr. James McCullough trained and supervised psychotherapists in VCU's Clinical Psychology Program, in the United States and abroad to treat the persistently (chronically) depressed patient.
+McCullough served as Principal Investigator in four multi-site clinical trials enrolling over 2,200 chronically depressed outpatients.
 Major interests include psychotherapy research with CBASP and secondly, conducting diagnostic research with DSM-5 Persistent Depressive Disorder (chronic depressive) unipolar patients.
+McCullough was a licensed Clinical Psychologist in Virginia

 Select Publications